 1. BUY IN BULK

 This has really helped me stay on track with what comes in and out of my kitchen.
-All of my bulk items are kept in clear glass jars.
+Most of my bulk items are kept in clear glass jars.
 This setup makes it easy for me to see when I’m getting low.
-It also helps me know when to re-order that item.
+Alternatively, it also helps me know when to re-order that item.
 So, what do I buy in bulk?
+Here are some sample ideas of what I keep on hand at all times:

 - Mineral Salt